SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/development_roadmap.md

 In partnership with Legal Services Vermont, funded by a Technology Initiative Grant from the Legal Services Corporation, the LIT Lab is working on the following:

-* **Complete:** Managing Docassemble hosting for at least three jurisdictions, including Vermont, by January 2025
+* **Complete:** Manage Docassemble hosting for at least three jurisdictions, including Vermont, by January 2025
-* Creating a flexible, general-purpose e-filing tool that allows e-filing documents prepared outside of Docassemble interviews, by September 2025
+* Create a flexible, general-purpose e-filing tool that allows e-filing documents prepared outside of Docassemble interviews, by September 2025
-* Expanding e-filing beyond Massachusetts and Illinois to new jurisdictions, including Vermont, by September 2025
+* Expand e-filing beyond Massachusetts and Illinois to new jurisdictions, including Vermont, by September 2025
-* Supporting our existing e-filing code and staying current with third-party changes.
+* Support our existing e-filing code and staying current with third-party changes.
 Planned updates include:
   * ECF 5 compliance
-  * Making it possible to separate e-filing configuration code from Docassemble interview code
+  * Make it possible to separate e-filing configuration code from Docassemble interview code

 :::note
 Like all our work on the Document Assembly Line, our work toward grant-funded deliverables is also subsidized by—and would not be possible without—our other funding partners, including the State Justice Institute, the Massachusetts Trial Court, and the Alaska Court System.